IRAC: Criticism

-An example IRAC
+Example

 A generic IRAC on a law school exam would consist of an answer to a question.
-The following example demonstrates a generic IRAC as an answer to a question.

-Person "A" walks into a grocery store and picks up a loaf of bread.
+The following example demonstrates a generic IRAC as an answer to a question: Person "A" walks into a grocery store and picks up a loaf of bread.
 He then stuffs the bread beneath his jacket.
 A security attendant sees him and follows him to the cash register.
 Person A passes through without stopping to pay for anything.
 The security attendant stops him at the gate.
 He detains person A while he interrogates him.
 Person A is unresponsive and uncooperative and in fact downright hostile to the charges being leveled at him by the security attendant.
 Person A is held for a period of two hours at the end of which it is found that he had actually put the loaf of bread back and was not stealing.
 Person A sues the grocery store for false imprisonment.
 Would person A prevail in court?